 - Adult volunteers should provide open-ended activities that promote skills practice.

 - Activities should focus on the process of doing things rather than the finished product.

 - Activities should make use of participants' experience and encourage exploration, rather than written or verbal lessons.

 - Participation for primary members should be limited to cooperative learning activities with no competition.

-- Primary members may be encouraged to complete the Primary Member - Personal Development Report (basic) with assistance from their adult volunteer, parents/guardians or older members.
-This is the only record form for primary member use.
+- Primary members may be encouraged to complete the iSprout Primary Report or Basic Primary Member Report (see https://4h.ucanr.edu/Resources/Member_Resources/RecordBook/) with assistance from their adult volunteer, parents/guardians or older members.

 - Primary members should be recognized for their participation at the unit level, especially at the time of “graduating” to the next age level.
 Certificates, ribbons, and/or pins may be used as tokens of this achievement.

-- Star rank reports and awards are not appropriate for primary members.
+- Program reports and awards designed for junior, intermediate, and senior members are not appropriate for primary members.

 - Fairs are open to primary members for exhibit only.
 The use of Danish and American systems of judging is not acceptable for use with primary members.
 Primary members should only receive recognition for their participation.